Skip to main content

 Image shows a back-to-school email marketing campaign from She’s Birdie, featuring an up-close photo of a student on the quad, with the brand’s signature handheld safety alarm looped around their hand.
 The headline reads, “listen to your gut,” and a banner underneath the photo reads, “back to school sale!”
 The CTA button reads, “shop birdie.”

-According to RAINN, 26.4% of female undergraduate students experience sexual violence on campus (and 6.8% of undergraduate men).
+According to RAINN, 26.4% of undergraduate women and 6.8% of undergraduate men experience sexual violence on campus.

 On a basic level, this email demonstrates that She’s Birdie understands the risk the back-to-school season poses for some people, and they show up when their product might be most helpful.